Wambuiwambugu/Phase-4-Code-Challenge-Superheroes/README.md

 # Phase 4 Code Challenge: Superheroes
 ***
-this is a simple rails api with thw folloeing resources
+this is a simple rails api with the following resources

 ## Table structures and relationships
 ### Table structures